-How this Fast Diet Lifestyle works: Eat these meals tomorrow.
-On Thursday, eat the meals that will be posted on Wednesday.
+How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
+On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.
 Welcome to diet969 who is now Following.

-1 two-oz egg 2 oz green pepper 2 oz onions 2-3 tsp ketchup, made without high fructose corn syrup 2 oz pear 5-6 oz fruit smoothie or green smoothie or natural apple cider nearly-black coffee or tea; or lemon in hot water.
+1 two-oz egg 2 oz green pepper 2 oz onions 2-3 tsp ketchup, made without high fructose corn syrup 2 oz pear Optional: 5 oz fruit smoothie or berry-yogurt smoothie [88 calories] Optional: blackish coffee [53 calories] or blackish tea or mocha cafe au lait [65 calories] or lemon in hot water

 Chop the pepper and onions and cook: either in the microwave or by poaching in water for 2 minutes.
 Drain and combine with the ketchup.
 Whisk with the eggs, salt and pepper to taste.
 Spritz an oven-proof ramekin or other dish with non-stick spray.
 Pour in the egg mixture and bake at 350 F. for 15-18 minutes.
 Plate the fruit and pour the beverages.
 Yee-haaw, that’s a breakfast!